Gallbladder vs Liver Pain: How to Tell the Difference and When to Seek Help

 Gallbladder pain may occur anywhere.
 Since your gallbladder is in the upper right abdomen, you will typically experience pain there.
 Additionally, chest pain and pain in the upper mid-abdominal part are possible.

 Gallbladder discomfort may be referred pain.
-Referred severe pain is when discomfort in one portion of your system is the root cause of pain in another area.
+Severe pain occurs when discomfort in one portion of your system is the root cause of pain in another area.

 What are the symptoms of gallbladder pain?